Research Fellowship Recipient

 Exploring the idea of finding the “perfect match”

-Based on our user interviews, we acknowledged the significance of incorporating individualization features while searching for OBs, enabling people to approach their search with a sense of empowerment.
-To integrate this concept, we conducted brainstorming sessions to identify various characteristics and values that people abide by.
-These were organized to foster autonomy across mental, cultural, physical, and relational behavioral aspects.
+Based on our user interviews, we recognized the importance of incorporating individualization features in the OB search, allowing users to approach their journey with a sense of empowerment.
+To implement this, we held brainstorming sessions to identify key characteristics and values that patients prioritize.
+These were structured to support autonomy across mental, cultural, physical, and relational dimensions, ensuring a more personalized and experience.

 Next